aleMessoMale/certified-kubernetes-administrator-course/docs/07-Security/03-Authentication.md

 In this section, we will take a look at authentication in a kubernetes cluster

+In pratica vediamo i vari modi in cui ci si può autenticare al cluster (all'api-server)

 ## Accounts

   ![auth1](../../images/auth1.PNG)

-#### Different users that may be accessing the cluster security of end users who access the applications deployed on the cluster is managed by the applications themselves internally.
+**_Different users that may be accessing the cluster security of end users who access the applications deployed on the cluster is managed by the applications themselves internally._**
+Quindi non ne discutiamo in questa lezione

+**In generale, k8s non gestisce gli utenti**, gestice i service accounts, ma gli utenti li delega a identity provider, come LDAP o simili.

  ![acc1](../../images/acc1.PNG)